 AP Computer Science A is equivalent to a first-semester, college-level course in computer science.
-The course introduces students to computer science with fundamental topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.
-The course emphasizes both object-oriented and imperative problem solving and design using the Java language.
-These techniques represent proven approaches for developing solutions that can scale up from small, simple problems to large, and complex problems.
+The course introduces students to computer science with fundamental topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions.
+The course emphasizes object-oriented programming and design using the Java language.
+These techniques represent proven approaches for developing solutions that can scale up from small, simple problems to large and complex problems.
 The AP Computer Science A course curriculum is compatible with many computer sciences courses in colleges and universities.
+Students are required to take the AP exam in May.